-Not all your visitors or exhibitors will be seasoned virtual event experts, it’s only natural that support will be needed to facilitate easy career fair participation.
-This is why staffing your virtual Information Desk with an employee well acquainted with the platform is essential to deliver outstanding guest services.
+Not all your visitors or exhibitors will be seasoned virtual event experts, so it’s only natural that support will be needed to facilitate easy career fair participation.
+This is why staffing your virtual information desk with an employee well acquainted with the platform is essential to deliver outstanding guest services.

-Bonus Tip: Create an event FAQ document available for quick downloading.
+Bonus tip: Create an event FAQ document available for quick download.
 A little effort will go a long way to leave visitors impressed with this display of foresight.

 When running an action-packed event with a lot of content for guests to consume, hosts have to take extra measures to help attendees actively participate in scheduled events.
-For example, live banners counting downtime till the next webinars, or banners steering traffic towards event spaces such as the networking lounge for a special Q&A session can serve as signals for the audiences to explore the platform.
+For example, live banners counting downtime till the next webinars, or banners steering traffic toward event spaces such as the networking lounge for a special Q&A session, can serve as signals for the audiences to explore the platform.

 5) Don’t forget to get social

-By incorporating competitions such as a leaderboard to award sponsored prizes to guests based on activity, or a scavenger hunt across the event platform to facilitate giveaways, job seekers will be more invested in staying logged in for longer.
+By incorporating competitions such as an event leaderboard to award sponsored prizes to guests based on activity, or a scavenger hunt across the event platform to facilitate giveaways, job seekers will be more invested in staying logged in for longer.

 Also, remember, have technical assistance ready in case support is needed.

-Defining Your Virtual Career Fair Content Strategy (A Start-to-Finish Guide)
+Defining Your Digital Career Fair Content Strategy (A Start-to-Finish Guide)

-A content strategy is required to inspire, inform, and raise awareness about your brand and its initiatives- a tad bit of homework for your team that will pay off well through exceptional talent acquisition and overall event ROI.
-We cover this topic in more detail in our ‘Start to Finish Guide on Defining Your Virtual Career Fair Content Strategy’ but here’s a summarized gist:
+A content strategy is required to inspire, inform, and raise awareness about your brand and its initiatives — a tad bit of homework for your team that will pay off well through exceptional talent acquisition and overall event ROI.
+We cover this topic in more detail in our start-to-finish guide on defining your virtual career fair content strategy, but here’s a summarized list:

 Before you embark on a mission to outline your content strategy, it’s important to identify which one of these event hosting categories you fall into:

-1) Are you hosting a solo virtual career fair only for your company’s openings?
+1) Are you hosting a solo virtual career event only for your company’s openings?

 If the answer is no, skip to the next question.
-If yes, then your exhibitor call will be home to virtual booths representing your various departments in addition to staff avatars, for e.g. finance, sales, marketing, administration, etc.
+If yes, then your exhibitor hall will be home to virtual booths representing your various departments in addition to staff avatars (e.g. finance, sales, marketing, administration, etc.)

 2) Are you hosting a virtual career fair allowing sponsorship and participation from other employers?